-5.0 Plan Elements
+5.0 Plan Update Elements

-5.1 | Overview
+5.1 Overview

-Plan Elements were identified early in the planning process and include a discussion relevant to each Focus Area followed by recommendations:
+Plan Elements were identified early in the Plan Update process and include a discussion relevant to each Focus Area followed by recommendations:

 - Housing + Jobs

 - Multi-Modal Access + Circulation

 - Climate Action

 - Aging in Community

 - Historic Preservation

 - Downtown

-- Downtown North
+- Opportunity Area

-5.2 Housing + Jobs
+5.2 | Housing + Jobs

 Maintaining an identity as a vibrant visitor destination and preserving homes and workplaces is paramount to Carbondale's economic health and social sustainability.
 The need for a diverse housing supply and workforce/ jobs balance is at the core of this mix.
 In 2021, many ask: "Is growth applying undue pressure to Carbondale's markets and affecting accessibility to both housing and jobs?"
-The answer is likely yes for at least three groups: the lower/middle income employee, the young family aiming to enjoy Carbondale's quality of life and the older adult aiming to age in community.
+The answer is likely yes for the lower- and middleincome employee or the young family aiming to enjoy Carbondale's quality of life.
 Despite an active residential development market, homes for those struggling to live in town are not being built.